-Simply defined, integrity is when your inner world — your truth, your beliefs, your ethics, your commitments, your values, and your desires — align with your actions and behaviors in the outer world.
-Having integrity entails being a person of your word.
-Integrity is deep, and some would say it involves living from the soul.
+At Fierce, we define integrity as when your inner world — your truth, your beliefs, your ethics, your commitments, your values, and your desires — align with your actions and behaviors in the outer world.

-What it looks like to live in integrity may vary from person to person, but there are some behaviors that tend to be unanimous amongst "integrous" leaders:
+While what it looks like to live with integrity may vary from one person to the next, there are clear behaviors that tend to be unanimous amongst the most "integrous" of us:

 So what are the signs?
-If you're out of integrity, you might feel:
+You might feel...

 Here are some ways to assure you're in line with your own integrity:

 1. Check in with your commitments.
 Look back over the course of this year.
 Have you made any promises recently?
 Have you started something you have yet to finish?
 Have you strayed from a goal?
-Communicate with someone who's counting on you.
-Knock off the dust.
-It's not too late to honor your word and follow through.
+Take the time to connect and communicate with someone who's counting on you.
+It's never too late to honor your word and follow through.

-2. Check your fears.
-Unchecked fear can prevent us from living in our integrity.
-Where around you do you feel afraid to speak up?
+2. Address your fears.
+Unchecked fear can prevent us from living with integrity.
+When do you feel afraid to speak up?
 Where are you avoiding, rather than facing, the problems around you?
 Have you wrongly convinced yourself that something you want is impossible when it's actually within reach?
 If you're selling yourself short or doubting your own abilities, there's likely an integrity outage at play.

 3. What conversations are missing?
 Check in with your emotions.
 Do you have any feelings of guilt lingering after a conversation?
 Is there anyone you need to patch things up with?
 Is something bothering you that you haven't addressed?
 Set your intentions, and move forward with the conversation(s) you need to have with anyone who may have been impacted by your behavior.